 If you’re running late on your commute or already frustrated with traffic, it’s tempting to blow off the rules and hope for the best.
 But is shaving a minute or two off your commute worth the risks?

 Between 2008 and 2017, more than 1,200 people were killed in crashes involving school transportation – an average of more than 120 deaths each year.
 These crashes leave families devastated, and often leave the driver with long-term emotional consequences from taking or altering an innocent person’s life.

 There are also significant legal consequences for the driver.
 In addition to points on his/her license and fines, failing to stop for a school bus can lead to license suspensions, criminal charges, and liability for medical expenses, rehabilitation, and other expenses if someone is hurt or killed.

-When to stop for a school bus
+When to stop for a school bus in Ohio

 According to Ohio Rev. Code Ann. § 4511.75 – Stopping for stopped school bus, drivers are required to take the following precautions when sharing the road with a school bus: